The icon indicates free access to the linked research on JSTOR.

 But as every jealous (jelly?) loaf of brown bread can tell you, the nutritional value of white bread pales in comparison.
 In response to widespread nutrition-deficiency diseases during the privations of World War II, the bleached flour in Wonder and other brands of white bread started coming fortified with lots of real good stuff.
 Vitamins!
 Minerals!
 Many other kid-friendly foods at the sugar party were also enriched, like Hawaiian Punch (which began as an ice cream syrup).
 But added nutrients in cheap foods worked, helping to wipe out diseases like beriberi and pellagra.

 After the war, as suburbia spread and families got bigger, kids became a profitable market for brands that could use TV commercials and sponsorships to capture their budding imaginations.
-Between 1950 and 1964, ads touted Wonder Bread’s nutrition: It “helps build strong bodies 12 ways.”
+In the early 1950s, commercials boasted of Wonder Bread’s eight vital nutrients.
+In the 1960s and 1970s, ads touted Wonder Bread as even better for you: It “helps build strong bodies 12 ways.”
 By the late 1960s, standbys like Hawaiian Punch, Hi-C, and even Hostess Snack Cakes would emphasize their fortified nutritional prowess, despite their atomic-level sugar content.
 Vitamins!
 Minerals!

 Enter the complaint-filing, sugar-party-spoiling Federal Trade Commission, which regulates advertising and works closely with the Food and Drug Administration, which regulates food.
 In 1971 the FTC went after ITT Continental Baking, the maker of Wonder Bread and Hostess Snacks, for deceptive and unfair advertising.
 It argued that you couldn’t tell little kids, who naturally wanted to be strong, that Wonder Bread would help them do just that, when, according to the FDA, its ingredients were no different from other brands on the market.
 (The ads were also deceptive to mothers of young children, said the FTC.)